 The Southern Atolls offers a longer surfing season than the other best surfing spots in the Maldives with swell almost year-round.
 Visiting the Southern Atolls anytime between February and October should provide some pretty incredible waves.

-Your choice of resort plays an essential part in making your trip a success.
+Your choice of surf resort plays an essential part in making your trip a success.
 While you may plan to spend the majority of your time on your board, knowing that you have a great base to come back to each night to chill out is essential.
-When choosing a hotel for your surfing Maldives holiday, make sure that you consider the location carefully.
+When choosing a resort for your surfing Maldives trip, make sure that you consider the location carefully.
 Think about where you plan to surf before booking your accommodation so that you can get onto the water quickly each day and make the most of the waves.

-For all out luxury on your surf trip to The Maldives, Anantara Dhigu Maldives Resort on Dhigufinolhu Island in the Maldives’ South Malé Atoll, is just a 35-minute speedboat journey from the airport.
+For all-out luxury on your surf trip to The Maldives, Anantara Dhigu Maldives Resort on Dhigufinolhu Island in the Maldives’ South Malé Atoll, is just a 35-minute speedboat journey from the airport.
 The area around Anantara Dhigu Maldives Resort offers a variety of waves, from peeling, playful rights to down-the-line left barrels and the closest break is just five minutes by boat.
 If the views alone aren’t enough to tempt you, you are sure to love the overwater bungalows, state of the art fitness center, and choice of places to grab a bite to eat.

 For a more modest stay, Cokes Surf Camp is located on North Malé Atoll and is just 25 minutes away from the airport by speedboat.
 If you are planning on riding the waves at Chickens, you will find this guest house perfectly positioned just a short distance away from some of the Maldives’ best breaks.
 If you are looking for a more budget-friendly hotel option, then the Cokes Surf Camp could be the perfect choice for you.

-Surf Charters in The Maldives
+Maldives Surf Charters